-At Wet Nose Rescue we depend upon a network of foster homes to care for our adult dogs and puppies until they are adopted and find their forever families.
-While we have an adoption center, we don’t kennel dogs there, instead we rely on foster parents to keep them temporarily in their homes until they are adopted.
-By going directly into a foster home after coming from one of the shelters we work with, the dog or puppy has an opportunity to become socialized and be with families and many times other dogs instead of just waiting in a kennel for a home.
+We are 100% foster-based and rely on foster families to care for our adult dogs and puppies until they are adopted.
+While we have an adoption center, we do not kennel dogs there.
+The dogs we rescue come from high kill shelters -- by going directly into a foster home, the dog or puppy has an opportunity to become socialized with families and many times with other dogs, rather than waiting in a kennel for their forever home.

-We are asking you to please consider becoming a foster parent to a dog or puppy in need, it is an amazing experience.
+We ask you to please consider becoming a foster parent to a dog or puppy in need, it is an amazing experience.